 Bureau of Mines Home

 MINE INSPECTION REPORTS

 Indiana law requires an inspection of each underground mine at least once per quarter by the Bureau of Mines.
 The Assistant Commissioner and Chief Mine Inspector of the Bureau of Mines, who are certified mine formen, conducts these inspections.
 The federal inspectors of MSHA conduct much more frequent inspections of each mine.

 Bureau of Mine's Gibson Mine Fatality Report August 18, 2014

 Bureau of Mine's Preliminary Accident Report for Fatality at Gibson Mine March 25, 2014

-Bureau of Mine's Preliminary Accident Report for Fatality at Prosperity Mine October 11, 2013
+Bureau of Mine's Final Accident Report for Fatality at Prosperity Mine October 11, 2013

 MSHA Signs Memorandum of Understanding with Interstate Mining Compact Commission to Coordinate Timely Communication